Atilla/thumbsup/README.markdown

 Obviously, the service in its current form is a gigantic forkbomb :)
 One can easily fire off enough requests  to kill it, as Tornado will do a pretty good job of spawning things until the system blocks.
+If you are running thumbsup behind a reverse proxy of some sort, I would strongly advise you to make good use of its rate-limiting.
+Most of them have some sort of rate-limiting mechanism.

-You can keep a pretty marge number of files, as long as you create a good number of subfolders in your storage location, but you need to do this manually and the service needs to be restarted.
+You can keep a pretty large number of files, as long as you create a good number of subfolders in your storage location, but you need to do this manually and the service needs to be restarted.